Henrik-Nordlund/IT-Infrastructure-Projects/Lab 3 – Microsoft Intune: Endpoint Management/README.md

 | Private | True | NotConfigured | NotConfigured |
 | Public | True | NotConfigured | NotConfigured |

-Verification on the endpoint can appear to be somewhat tricky in this case as a Windows Network firewall comes pre-configured with a PersistentStore with local factory settings.
-When we, as in this case, design and apply a new custom made configuration policy from Intune admin center this will instead be in the ActiveStore where the actual effective policy is set.
-But one has to specify -PolicyStore in the powershell command.
+Endpoint verification can be somewhat tricky in this case because Windows Firewall comes with a pre-configured PersistentStore containing local settings.
+When a custom configuration policy is created and applied from the Intune admin center, the resulting policy settings can instead be found in the MDM policy store and the effective ActiveStore configuration.
+I had to specify the -PolicyStore parameter when checking these settings with PowerShell.

-Step 1 to check the firewall profile without any specified settings:
+Step 1 – Check the firewall profile without specifying a policy store
 ```powershell
 PS C:\WINDOWS\system32> Get-NetFirewallProfile | Select-Object Name, LogBlocked
 ```